0x5ubt13/a_Data_Security_Blog/10.11.20 - Security Breach vs Data Breach/Security Breach vs Data Breach.md

 ## [2]: Security Breach
 Kaspersky resource center's defines it like this:

 > "A security breach is any incident that results in unauthorized access to computer data, applications, networks or devices.
 It results in information being accessed without authorization.
-Typically, it occurs when an intruder can bypass security mechanisms."[^fn1]
+Typically, it occurs when an intruder can bypass security mechanisms."

 ## [3]: Data Breach
 Kaspersky resource center's definition:

 > "Data breaches can be far more than a temporary terror — they may change the course of your life.
 Businesses, governments, and individuals alike can experience huge complications from having sensitive information exposed.
 Whether you are offline or online, hackers can get to you through the internet, Bluetooth, text messages, or the online services that you use.
-> Without proper attention to detail, a small vulnerability can cause a massive data breach."[^fn2]
+> Without proper attention to detail, a small vulnerability can cause a massive data breach."